 - While durable, it is not as durable or resilient as leather.

 - Bonded leather repair is difficult or impossible.

 What to look for:

 Not all blended leather is the same.
-Manufactures use different percentages of leather and other components.
-Lower quality blended leathers can be bonded with materials that “off gas” or that become separated and crack over time.
+Manufacturers use different percentages of leather and other components.
+Lower quality blended leathers can be bonded with materials that “off-gas” or that become separated and crack over time.
 Look for well-known manufactures with a reputation of quality products.

 How it’s used:

 Because it can match leather seamlessly, many manufacturers keep the costs of leather furniture down by using blended leather on any surface that your body doesn’t touch when sitting.
 These seating pieces have the arms, seat, back cushions, and foot rests upholstered in leather; while the sides and back of the sofa are upholstered with blended leather.
 This solution allows the supple feel and additional durability of top grain leather on the surfaces that you touch (and that get the majority of the wear) while keeping the overall price of the piece affordable.

 Some sofas, sectionals, loveseats and chairs are completely upholstered in blended leather.
 This allows you to purchase furniture with a high-end leather look at extremely affordable prices.
 The trade-off is that blended leather furniture will not last 20 years as a genuine leather piece might.
 In today’s market, consumers replace their sofas 5-10 years, not because they’ve worn out but because they are ready for a new look.
 When evaluating blended leather furnishings, consider how long you’ll want to keep the piece.